Solar Panel System: Solar Panel Roof

 What is your Roof’s Condition?

-They can also be positioned on any roof as long as there is enough sunlight and{ enough|| sufficient} space.
+The solar panels are able to be put on any roof as long as there is enough sunshine and{ enough|| sufficient} space.
 Solar panels average 40 lbs. in weight.

 • Roof Truss